-By default, anyone who signs in to the Nobl9 platform is an Organization User.
+By default, anyone who signs in to the Nobl9 platform is an Organization User (unless a different default role has been set for your organization).
 Organization Users can be granted access to one or more projects by being assigned the role of Project Owner, Editor, Viewer, or Integrations User.
 Organization Users can:

 Create projects (and automatically become the Owner of these projects).